 Galina Perfilyeva, the head of the WHO office in Tajikistan, likewise defended the Tajik authorities’ position about the absence of coronavirus in the country, before the announcement of the arrival of the organization’s expert mission.
 Just one week before the arrival of WHO delegation, Perfilyeva changed her position in an interview with the Moscow newspaper “Kommersant”, stating that she could not certainly say that there was no coronavirus in Tajikistan.

-To this day, both the official Tajik authorities and the WHO office in Dushanbe, deny that they have hid information about the presence of infected people.
+To this day, both the official Tajik authorities and the WHO office in Dushanbe, deny that they hid information about the presence of covid cases.
 But one thing is obvious: the government officially announced the first case of COVID-19 in the country just one day before the arrival of the WHO delegation.
 Recognition, which according to many experts, was only due to the visit of a mission of WHO experts.
 Meanwhile, experts are wondering, how the infected people were identified only at the end of April, when all flights were banned from March 19, and all borders were closed from April 10?!

 Although WHO delegation immediately upon arrival in Dushanbe, stated that their goal is to help the Tajik authorities in the fight against COVID-19, and not to put pressure on the government.